 VA loans provide flexible, low-interest mortgages for members of the U.S. military (active duty and veterans) and their families.
 They do not require a down payment or PMI, and closing costs are generally capped.

 A funding fee is charged on VA loans as a percentage of the loan amount to help offset the program’s cost to taxpayers.
 This fee, as well as other closing costs, can be rolled into most VA loans or paid upfront at closing.
-The VA loan limit for 2020 is $510,400.
+The VA loan limit for 2021 is $548,250 for a single unit.
+VA loans can also be used to purchase a 2-4 unit multifamily home as long as one unit is used as the buyer's primary residence.
+2021 loan limits are $702,000 for a duplex, $848,500 for a triplex, and $1,054,500 for a four-plex.

 Pros of VA Loans